-We are an industry-led research center in Virginia’s Region 2000 that provides a research university environment.
+We are an industry-led research organization that provides a research university environment.
 We bring together private and public money, talent and resources to foster knowledge creation, facilitate technology transfer, improve the scientific and engineering workforce, and serve as an “innovation intermediary” to benefit the regional industry.

-The CAER targets growth industries and high-tech industries in Region 2000 and works to establish effective and beneficial relationships between these industries and major R&D resources, resulting in innovation and the practical implementation of innovation in the region’s industries and professional development opportunities for scientists and engineers.
+The CAER targets growth industries and high-tech industries in the Lynchburg region and throughout Virginia and works to establish effective and beneficial relationships between these industries and major R&D resources, resulting in innovation and the practical implementation of innovation in the region’s industries and professional development opportunities for scientists and engineers.
 As a result, the CAER continues to drive a shift from traditional economic development activities to Technology-Based Economic Development (TBED) activities in the region.

-- Establishment of an industry driven alliance in Region 2000 directing research in support of area companies.
+- Establishment of an industry driven alliance directing research in support of area companies.

 - Increase in the amount of knowledge creation in the region.